Blog

 Enhancing Accessibility and Inclusivity in Education with ChatGPT

 Education is the cornerstone of progress, but for it to be truly impactful, it must be accessible and inclusive to all.
 In recent years, technology has played a pivotal role in transforming the educational landscape, making strides towards greater accessibility and inclusivity.
-Among these technological advancements stands Chat GPT, an
+Among these technological advancements stands ChatGPT, an AI-powered

 Ethical Considerations in AI-Powered Education